‘The independent’

 This is the simplest way of running a business.
 No formal accounts are required for each trading year, and the taxation is relatively simple if you get the correct advice – you pay tax based on the profits that you make in the tax year.
 You will, however, be personally responsible for all trading debts and obligations.

 The only filing requirement is a personal tax return that includes self-employment pages.
-These are the pages that reflects the income and expenses of the trade.
+These are the pages that reflect the income and expenses of the trade.

 Make sure you’re tax-ready: